-That all has changed, and although still very much a work in progress, both neighborhoods are going through a mega metamorphosis and becoming the centers of cutting edge art, design, even luxury shopping as in the case of the Design District.
+That all has changed, and although still very much a work in progress, both neighborhoods are going through a mega metamorphosis and becoming the centers of cutting edge art and design, eclectic cuisine, even luxury shopping as in the case of the Design District.

 So what exactly is Wynwood and what do you find here?
 It is hard to describe, specially since the area is still in transition.

 murals is what helped put Wynwood in the art and cultural map.
 But

 beyond the street art, it is fast becoming a center of creativity, an art district, a cultural center, a hub for galleries, a mish mash of delightful cuisine, music and dance productions... in a very edgy and provocative atmosphere.

 Before its emergence, Wynwood was merely a collection of dilapidated warehouses, shuttered stores, remnants from the old garment district.

 converted into giant canvases for street artists, well-known, famous street artists.
 It is these splashy and sensational murals that are

 still the major draw to the Wynwood Art District.